-- a) Public consultation exercise before the route of the road is determined; - Provision of replacement open space and sporting facilities elsewhere in Cullompton if these are affected; - c) Provision of a shared use foot and cycleway; and - d) Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network on the affected alignment and linking to the surrounding countryside.
-Provision of landscaping to mitigate the effects of noise from the relief road. - 3.142 The Town Centre Relief Road, previously known as the Eastern Relief Road, is an integral part of the development strategy for Cullompton, designed to relieve traffic through the town centre in conjunction with a road through the North West urban extension to link Tiverton Road to Willand Road.
+- a) Public consultation exercise before the route of the road is determined; - b) Provision of replacement open space and sporting facilities elsewhere in Cullompton if these are affected; - c) Provision of a shared use foot and cycleway; and - d) Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network on the affected alignment and linking to the surrounding countryside.
+Appropriate noise measures to mitigate the effects from the relief road including the provision of landscaping Provision of landscaping to mitigate the effects of noise from the relief - road; and - e) Archaeological investigation and appropriate mitigation. - 3.142 The Town Centre Relief Road, previously known as the Eastern Relief Road, is an integral part of the development strategy for Cullompton, designed to relieve traffic through the town centre in conjunction with a road through the North West urban extension to link Tiverton Road to Willand Road.
 The evidence in 2010 concluded that a new road to the east of the town centre is essential if the objectives of traffic relief, air quality improvement and with it town centre enhancement, are to be achieved.
+It is also important since the town centre acts as a strategic relief route for the M5 during closures resulting in significant congestion.
 Careful consideration will need to be taken in finalising the route, which could be located either side of the motorway.
-The aim will be to cause minimum impact on the CCA fields.
-Devon County Council is producing a Flood Risk Assessment and will consult on the options for the exact route of the road.
-At the planning application stage, safety measures such as the closure of the relief road via an automated system prior to its flooding may need to be considered. - 3.143 Cullompton is facing the same traffic issues now as it was when the previous Local Plan was being prepared.
+The aim will be to cause minimum impact on the CCA fields and acceptability in terms of flood risk and flood flows.
+Devon County Council is producing a Flood Risk Assessment and will consult on the options for the exact route of the road should the final route impact on the loss of sports or open space, replacement provision will need to be made available in a suitable location.
+At the planning application stage, safety measures such as the closure of the relief road via an automated system prior to its flooding may need to be considered.
+The Council has been working closely with statutory consultees to ensure emerging proposals for junction 28 M5 improvements are appropriately designed. - 3.143 Cullompton is facing the same traffic issues now as it was when the previous Local Plan was being prepared.
 Additional housing development has now taken place at Knowle Lane and Tiverton Road, contributing to Junction 28 improvements and funding for the Town Centre Relief Road, but work on the road has not yet commenced.
 The delivery of the road depends upon the delivery of the North West and East urban extensions and development elsewhere.
 The road is likely to be funded by either developer contributions or Community Infrastructure Levy as well as external sources of funding sought by the Council.